elisa1801/Thesis-FloodAdaptation/README.md

 ## Licences

 Survey data: from the SCALAR-Team within the European Research Council (ERC) project under the European Union’s Horizon 2020 Research and Innovation Program (grant agreement no. 758014).
+The survey data and additional explanation can be found here: https://ssh.datastations.nl/dataset.xhtml?persistentId=doi:10.17026/DANS-X9H-NJ3W

 All MSOA names: House of Commons under the Open Parliament Licence v3.0 (https://www.parliament.uk/site-information/copyright/open-parliament-licence)